 The new trend in variable annuities is once again to use them as a vehicle for tax-deferred investing, but in a far more targeted manner.
 While in the early years variable annuities were a general tax shelter against very high ordinary income, capital gains, and dividend tax rates, in today's environment the benefit is far more limited; the overall tax brackets are lower, and we provide significant tax breaks for long-term capital gains and qualified dividends (at least until/unless the fiscal cliff lapses).
 However, today's world - and especially the current economic environment - has opened up a new wave of investing vehicles, from managed futures funds to more active tactical asset allocation strategies, which share one important common characteristic: even with today's tax rates, they are very tax-inefficient investments.

-Accordingly, many of the latest next generation variable annuities have a particular focus in offering an array of alternative and active management strategies, where the tax-deferral wrapper of the annuity is especially beneficial.
+Accordingly, many of the latest next generation investment-only variable annuity (IOVA) contracts have a particular focus in offering an array of alternative and active management strategies, where the tax-deferral wrapper of the annuity is especially beneficial.
 The early arrival in this space was the Jefferson National Monument Advisor variable annuity, with more recent contenders like the Symetra True variable annuity.
 Ironically - relative to traditional investing discussions - one of the most popular aspects of these latest variable annuities is the wide array of tax-inefficient, active, and non-traditional investment options, which are particularly conducive to variable annuity tax-deferred wrappers.

 Of course, if the annuity is too expensive, any benefits of tax deferral will be completely undermined by the cost drag - and historically, variable annuities have been very expensive, making it difficult to justify them for tax deferral in many situations.
 The new generation of variable annuities, however, are extremely low cost; the Jefferson National annuity is a flat $20/month (albeit supplemented by transaction fees and/or 12(b)-1 fees on many of their underlying fund choices), while the Symetra annuity has a mortality & expense charge of 0.60% (but the underlying funds are generally the lowest cost institutional options and have no 12(b)-1 or other hidden fees at all).
 And the contracts are intended to provide maximum flexibility; as a result, there are no surrender charges (although the client would still have to contend with income tax consequences and a potential income-tax-driven early withdrawal penalty).

 To be fair, the Jefferson National and Symetra annuities have no advisor compensation tied to them, as they are targeted towards RIAs in particular - which means if the advisor is going to separately charge an ongoing management fee, the total cost to the client would be higher, although the fee can (and typically would) be paid with outside funds (as extracting a fee from a variable annuity to pay an outside investment advisor is generally an undesirable taxable distribution).
-Other contracts, targeted for those registered under FINRA, have advisor compensation built in; for instance, another contender in this spcae is the Jackson National Elite Access variable annuity (no relationship to Jefferson National), which has an M&E and administration charge of 1%, but part of that expense is used to cover ongoing management and service fees to the broker.
+Other contracts, targeted for those registered under FINRA, have advisor compensation built in; for instance, another contender in this space is the Jackson National Elite Access variable annuity (no relationship to Jefferson National), which has an M&E and administration charge of 1%, but part of that expense is used to cover ongoing management and service fees to the broker.

 Variable Annuities As An Asset Location Tool For Portfolio Design?